akagomez/can-binarytree/README.md

 - RBTree - A self-balancing binary tree that serves as a key-value store
 - BinTree - A binary tree that is not balanced

-Note: Currently, the only data structure in the package that is observable is the `can.RBTreeList`.
+Note: Currently the only data structure in the package that is observable is the `can.RBTreeList`.